Zanskar Valley

 Phuktal Monastery

-The crown jewel of Zanskar Valley, Phuktal Monastery is one of the most incredible sights that Iβve ever seen.
-Itβs an ancient monastery complex that is built inside an old meditation cave high up in the rugged mountains of the valley.
-Itβs one of the last remaining monasteries in the entire North India region that is still only accessible on foot.
+The crown jewel of Zanskar Valley, Phuktal Monastery is one of the most incredible sights that I’ve ever seen.
+It’s an ancient monastery complex that is built inside an old meditation cave high up in the rugged mountains of the valley.
+It’s one of the last remaining monasteries in the entire North India region that is still only accessible on foot.

 The trek to Phuktal Monastery is a great adventure and the best thing to do in Zanskar Valley.
 However, road construction is changing this quite rapidly.
-The original trek began in Ichar east of Padum, although the motorable road has now been built all the way to Cha village.
-However, I still began in Ichar and then followed the dirt road all the way to Cha.
-This is about 20km and took about 5 hours.
+The original trek began in Ichar east of Padum, although the motorable road has now been built all the way to Cha village and beyond.

 There are a few homestays in Cha village.
 As soon as you arrive, someone will approach you and offer you a place to stay.
 Otherwise, simply ask someone and they will find somewhere for you to stay.